Wix Payments 2023: Should You Use It? Fees, Setup, and More

 How Does Wix Payments Compare to Other Payment Processors?

-As you can see, the main benefit to Wix Payments is that it keeps customers on your site for checkout, rather than directing them to a third-party page.
+The main benefit to Wix Payments is that it keeps customers on your site for checkout, rather than directing them to a third-party page.
 This can create a more frictionless and on-brand customer journey.

 However, a lot of customers feel safer and happier using a payment processor they trust, such as PayPal.
 Our advice is to offer both Wix Payments and PayPal, to cover all bases, and to give your customers the freedom to choose.
 Unfortunately, it seems Wix doesn’t support Stripe alongside Wix Payments – but it can be connected as a third-party provider.